jkillingsworth/jkillingsworth.com/_posts/2022-06-06-using-the-kelly-criterion-for-optimal-bet-sizing.md

     \end{document}
 {% endlatex %}

 Let's assume the gambler is aware of this bias.
 Of course, the gambler will always bet on heads.
 But how much should he bet?
 Should he bet 10% of his stake?
 Should he bet 20%?
 Perhaps he should bet 30%?
 Maybe more?
 Maybe less?
 This is the question we want to answer.
 If the gambler bets too high, he risks depleting his capital too quickly during a losing streak.
 If he bets too low, his wealth may not grow as quickly as it might otherwise.
-We can being to answer this question by considering an example and then constructing a model.
+We can begin to answer this question by considering an example and then constructing a model.
 Suppose the gambler plays 200 rounds of the game and bets 10% on each play:

 {% latex fig-02 %}
     \begin{document}